ivoitovych/hdl-simulation-accelerated/PROJECT_PRESENTATION_COMBINED.md

 ### Conclusion

-These achievements collectively demonstrate that the "hdl-simulation-accelerated" project has moved from concept to reality—providing a reproducible, extensible platform for accelerating HDL simulation on next-generation Tenstorrent's AI hardware.
+These achievements collectively demonstrate that the "hdl-simulation-accelerated" project has moved from concept to reality—providing a reproducible, extensible platform for accelerating HDL simulation on next-generation **Tenstorrent**'s AI hardware.
 The foundation laid so far enables deeper hardware integration, performance benchmarking, and future expansion, while encouraging community-driven research and innovation in the EDA-AI intersection.
 The recent success of the shift\_register/sim\_comm example, achieving 100% test accuracy with full host-device communication, marks a significant milestone toward HDL verification on AI accelerators.

 ## Examples and Evaluation